royalapplications/docs/src/r2022/royalts/reference/connections/rdp.md

 #### Desktop Size
 Select one of the predefined desktop sizes or specify your own desktop width and height.

+#### Scale Factor
+Select the initial remote desktop scale factor.
+Older clients or servers may not support desktop scaling

+- **Automatic**
+  Automatically set scale factor.
+- **Custom percentage**
+  Manually set scale factor.

+#### Local Zoom
+Can show Scroll Bars in the remote session when zoom level has changed.

 #### Resize Mode
 Configure how Royal TS handles session window resize events.